 The Nestle and Mars Petcare will be monitored very closely by all their suppliers.
-Everyone is keen to learn how they should be managing the major supermarkets’ expectations to improve price realisation in highly competitive and disrupted markets.
+Thus, everyone is keen to learn how they should be managing the major supermarkets’ expectations to improve price realisation in highly competitive and disrupted markets.

 See information on bundling here.

 In conclusion, supplies are beginning to call out bad behaviour from the major supermarket chains.
-Suppliers are fed up with their one-sided supermarket pricing strategies, pricing policies, and restrictive terms and rules of engagement.
+In effect, suppliers are fed up with their one-sided supermarket pricing strategies, pricing policies.
+And restrictive terms and rules of engagement.
 They want major supermarket retailers to change their pricing policies and absorb or pass on some of the costs.

 A price rise implementation program is a particularly sensitive area for major supermarket retailers are the moment.
 Woolworth is in the middle of a very expensive transformation.
 They have been trying to reduce costs wherever possible to protect their margins.
 Shutting down stores, reducing store size, selling land, cutting headcount across the board.

 Now more than ever, major supermarket chains, need as much traffic through their doors as possible.
-Couple this with happy customers buying more from them to gain a greater share of wallet.
-Passing on the cost to customers may jeopardise efforts to gain market share.
+Thus, couple this with happy customers buying more from them to gain a greater share of wallet.
+Additionally, passing on the cost to customers may jeopardise efforts to gain market share.

 A price rise implementation program may be a risky strategy.
-They’ve spent millions of dollars lowering prices to re-set price position and consumer perceptions as being more expensive than competitors.
-Supply issues and price rise headaches are two problems they want to avoid to ensure shareholders and/or customers don’t get spooked.
+Hence, they’ve spent millions of dollars lowering prices; to re-set price position and consumer perceptions as being more expensive than competitors.
+Supply issues and price rise headaches are two problems; they want to avoid to ensure shareholders and/or customers don’t get spooked.

 Our price rise prediction: Suppliers are now in a good position to defend their value to major supermarkets.
-More suppliers are predicted to stand up against Coles, Woolworths, and even Metcash soon; requesting a more flexible approach to price rise implementation and cost changes in the future.
+Therefore, more suppliers are predicted to stand up against Coles, Woolworths, and even Metcash soon; requesting a more flexible approach to price rise implementation and cost changes in the future.